Events

 As well as being able to visit our Chapel and Museum from the start of April until the end of October, you can join us for events throughout the year, some on site, some online.

-Our 2025 programme is packed full of exciting events such as Friday Forum Theatre; Easter activities for all the family, including storytelling; a cottage crafts day; pet service; book club; summer BBQ and quiz…to name just a few!
+Our 2026 programme is packed full of exciting events such as: our Friday Forum Theatre productions; Easter activities for all the family, including storytelling; a weaving day; our book club; and our summer BBQ and quiz…to name just a few!
+Many of our events will reflect this year’s themes and exhibits, including the general strikes of 1842 and 1926.

-Our Community Peace Garden is now planted – a space where all are invited to come and rest and reflect on peace within ourselves, our communities and in the world.
-In the museum there are words and objects exploring peace and its absence and how the Prims conscientiously objected to warfare and peacefully protested the rights of an individual to education, fair work and good living standards.
+If you need a quiet space for meditation you can visit our Community Peace Garden – a space where all are invited to come and rest and reflect on peace within ourselves, our communities and in the world.
+In the museum, meanwhile, you will find words and objects exploring peace and its absence and how the Prims conscientiously objected to warfare and peacefully protested the rights of an individual to education, fair work and good living standards.

 For younger visitors there are activity bags, trails and fun challenges.
 And of course there is cake!
 The tea room will be open selling light refreshments and home-made cake.
 We also have a gift shop for souvenirs, books and toys.